 Twitter’s stock price has dipped (save for the rumors of acquisition), in stark contrast to other favorite social media properties.
 Wall Street media are already calling for Dick Costolo’s replacement, after what some call his continued struggle to define a vision.

-Now, one should not lend too much credence to the opinion of Wall Street traders (plus or minus) for the simple reason of what they are; fair-weather friends at best.
+Now, one should not lend too much credence to Wall Street traders (plus or minus) for the simple reason of what they are; fair-weather friends at best.
 Their conclusions based on the information provided during quarterly earnings hindsight sessions cannot lead to an accurate depiction of Twitter’s yet untold foresight.
-A reason traders of public stock can predict the intrinsic value of a company with the same accuracy by which one can predict time.
+A reason traders of public stock can predict a company’s intrinsic value with the same accuracy by which one can predict time.
 No more than twice a day and failing the other 86,398 seconds a day.

-Nevertheless, the hubris and gravitas of the collective opinion of influential traders can apply severe pressure to who gets to run a public company, and Dick should either lay out a compelling vision for Twitter or be concerned about his role at Twitter.
+Nevertheless, the hubris and gravitas of influential traders’ collective opinion can apply severe pressure to who gets to run a public company, and Dick should either lay out a compelling vision for Twitter or be concerned about his role at Twitter.

-The creation of the Vine video network one year ago and a recent string of acquisitions is evidence the smokescreen of alternative monetary schemes is not hiding the reality of Twitter’s suffering core-competency encased in the debilitating barking-dog syndrome of socialism.
+The Vine video network’s creation one year ago and a recent string of acquisitions is evidence the smokescreen of alternative monetary schemes is not hiding the reality of Twitter’s suffering core-competency encased in the debilitating barking-dog syndrome of socialism.
 Manageable as a participant, perhaps when you have only one dawg, not when the whole world wants to become yours.

 Let’s face it, not everyone with a mouth should use it to shout their opinions from the rooftop.
-The Romans and the Turks (who still to this day use a system of codes to shout and interact from the rooftops) figured that one out quickly during early civilization.
+The Romans and the Turks (who still use a system of codes to shout and interact from the rooftops) figured that one out quickly during early civilization.

 In the same way, not everyone with a computer should be given carte-blanche to broadcast their opinions to the world — especially not when most ideas are not theirs, but often a regurgitation and amplification of others.
 Twitter has quickly become the equivalent of a town-hall meeting where not every sender is as informed as they should be, and neither are the recipients.
 Now imagine a town-hall where the world chimes into the cacophony.